jolibrain/joliGEN/docs/source/multi_dataset.rst

 match.
 Missing, partial, stale, or invalid per-dataset outputs are recomputed, and the final ``multi_dataset_config.json`` and ``train_config.json`` are rewritten from the completed dataset list.
+The generator also updates ``<output-dir>/resume/multi_dataset_config.progress.json`` after each processed dataset, so a crash leaves an ordered partial combined config alongside the per-dataset caches.
 Preview grids are also skipped per dataset when their manifest and fingerprint are complete.